Best Time to List in San Jose: Month-by-Month Guide

 Best months to list

-• Peak window: May to June has historically been the strongest period in San Jose and Santa Clara County for both price and speed of sale.
-Buyer demand is high, and days on market often run shorter.
+- Peak window (May–June): Historically the strongest period in San Jose and Santa Clara County for both price and speed of sale.
+Buyer demand is high and days on market often run shorter.

-• Secondary window: September to October can offer a shorter, productive stretch as buyers return from summer and companies resume transfers.
+- Secondary window (September–October): A shorter but productive stretch as buyers return from summer and companies resume transfers.

-• Slowest months: November to February, especially December, typically bring fewer showings and more price sensitivity.
-Well-prepped, well-priced listings can still perform, but you should set realistic expectations.
+- Slowest months (November–February): Fewer showings and more price sensitivity, especially in December.
+Well-prepped, well-priced listings can still perform, but set realistic expectations.

 Month-by-month guide